linnearice/Amazon_Vine_Analysis/README.md

 ![Amazon_Unpaid_Reviews](https://user-images.githubusercontent.com/35401581/144687491-a85b82c4-e04c-432c-a9e1-e629a55d1898.png)

 The above information answers the following questions:
-* How many Vine reviews and non_Vine reviews were found?
+* How many Vine reviews and non-Vine reviews were found?
     * There were a total of 22 reveiws for Vine members and a total of 26,987 for non-Vine members.
 * How many Vine reviews were 5-star ratings?
 And how many non-Vine reviews were 5-stars?
     * There were 13 5-star ratings for Vine members and 14,475 5-star ratings for non-Vine members.